gvwilson/sensibleadventures/maddy-roo/old.md

 *Thump* and she jumped again.
 "Ooph!"
 She scrabbled for purchase
-and somehow managed to pull herself back up into the corridor above.
+and somehow managed to pull herself back up into the corridor.

 "This is not authorized,"
 Patient crackled over the speakers.
 Maddy made a rude gesture at the empty air as she raced back toward the bunker entrance.
-"And *that* is not *protocol*,"
+"And *that* is not *protocol*."

-Patient scolded.
+The lights went out,
+but she had expected that.

-She slowed to a jog.
+She turned on Dockety's chest light and slowed to a jog.
-She had a stitch in her side,
-one of her feet hurt with every step, and she needed a bathroom.
+One of her feet hurt with every step, and she needed a bathroom.
 *Are real adventures always like this?* she wondered giddily.
-Did the people in the books she borrowed from Special Leaf wonder if they'd torn a hole in their sleeve and worry about whether they'd be able to sew it up?
+Did the people in the books she borrowed from Shaper Leaf wonder they'd torn a hole in their sleeve and worry about whether they'd be able to sew it up?

 She reached the stairs.
 Up, up, and up,
 back to the half-open door.
+She paused to take a deep breath.
+The tentacle would probably be waiting.
+She hefted Dockety's light.
+"Sorry about this," she muttered.

-She paused to take a deep breath, then squeezed through the door, turned on the flashlight the cleaner bot had given her, and tossed underhand across the room.
+With another deep breath she squeezed through the door and tossed the light underhand across the room.
 A long, dark shape thrashed after it.

-Maddy groped along the wall.
+Barely able to see in the dim light that came through the other door she groped along the wall.
 The picture tucked into her father's sketchbook had been been very clear.
 Not the first lever,
 not the second---there!
 The third one---that was the one she needed.
-She pushed the key into the slot below the lever, turned it, and pulled the lever down as hard as she could.
+She pushed the key into the slot beside the lever, turned it, and pulled down on the lever as hard as she could.

 *Scrraaaaape.*
-The lever jammed halfway.
+It jammed halfway.
 "Oh, come *on*," she said in exasperation.
-She glanced over her shoulder
+She glanced over her shoulder.
-as the tentacle rose from the flashlight like a hunting cobra and turned toward her.
+The tentacle was rising from the remains of Dockety's chest light like a cobra and turning toward her.

-She grabbed the lever with both hands and pulled down with all her might.
+She grabbed the lever with both hands and pushed it down the rest of the way with all her might.
 *Scrraaaaape.*
-The lever grated into position.
+The lever locked into position.

 A dim orange light came on overhead.
 "Shecuridy shyshdem dishengaged,"